matrix-org/complement-crypto/README.md

 - [x] EXPECTED FAIL: Alice invites Bob, Alice sends a message, Bob changes their device, then Bob joins.
 Bob should be able to see Alice's message.

 Key backups:
-- [ ] New device for Alice cannot decrypt previous messages.
-- [ ] Backups can be made on Alice's first device.
+- [x] RUST ONLY: New device for Alice cannot decrypt previous messages.
+Backups can be made on Alice's first device.
+Alice's new device can download the backup and decrypt the messages.
-- [ ] Alice's new device can download the backup and decrypt the messages.
+- [ ] Inputting the wrong recovery key fails to decrypt the backup.

 One-time Keys:
+- [ ] When Alice runs out of OTKs, local users use the fallback key.
-- [ ] When Alice runs out of OTKs, other users use the fallback key.
+- [ ] When Alice runs out of OTKs, federated users use the fallback key.
-- [ ] Ensure things don't explode if OTKs are reused (TODO: what should happen here?)
+- [ ] When a OTK is reused, Alice...
+(TODO: ??? rejects both, rejects latest, rejects neither?)

 Key Verification: (Short Authentication String)
 - [ ] Happy case Alice <-> Bob key verification.